meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

      dumped_json5_string = json5.dumps(input_object)
 ```

-Here we have used the [@example](https://hypothesis.readthedocs.io/en/latest/reproducing.html#hypothesis.example) decorator to add a hard-coded example in addition to generated input.
+Bug found ✅ Bug fixed ✅ You're good to go 🎉

-## Libraries
+## Available libraries

-This article has been using the beautiful [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
-It has a lot of functionality not covered here and nicely written documentation, so be sure to check it out.
+This guide uses the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
+But there's a lot of functionality that wasn't covered and, as previously mentioned, the documentation is nice.
+We'd recommend checking it out if you're a Python user.

-Some alternatives for other languages are:
+If you're not using Python, no problem.
+There are several other libraries built for property-based testing, in a variety of languages:

 - [fast-check](https://github.com/dubzzz/fast-check): TypeScript
 - [FsCheck](https://fscheck.github.io/FsCheck/): .NET